PHYSICAL EDUCATION

 Students will continue with the activities in their pathways.

-Learners will know how to prepare participants to take part in physical activity in a way which minimises the risk of injuries occurring, how to react to common injuries that can occur during sport and how to recognise the symptoms of some common medical conditions.
+Exam Board – OCR Examination Description – This course is examined over three units; one of which is an exam and the other two are assessed through coursework.
+Unit R180 – Reducing the risk of sports injuries and dealing with common medical conditions Assessment type: External Learners will know how to prepare participants to take part is physical activity in a way which minimises the risk of injuries occurring, how to react to common injuries that can occur during sport and how to recognise the symptoms of common medical conditions

-Learners will develop knowledge and understanding of the principles and methods of training and the application of these in the design of training programmes along with practical skills in fitness testing.
+Unit R181 – Applying the Principles of Training; Fitness and how it affects sports performance Assessment type: Coursework Learners will develop knowledge and understanding of the principles and methods of training and the application of these in the design of a training programme along with practical skills in fitness testing